 - Skill set: Moving to the cloud requires building a new network from scratch.
 So when an IT team doesn’t have experience building a network in the cloud, a whole new slew of (potentially avoidable) security issues surface for the organization.

-With all of these complexities, how do we maintain a strong security posture?
+With all of these complexities, how do we build a cyber security strategy that will help maintain a strong security posture?
 As pointed out by Ben Canner in Information Security Solutions Review, what’s necessary to reduce mean time to detect (MTTD) and mean time to respond (MTTR) to cyber security threats is the advanced use of AI-learning protocols like machine learning or user and entity behavior analytics (UEBA), which make it possible to sift through gigabytes of enterprise data in real time.3.
 Centralized vs. Distributed Analytics

 The move to the distributed architectures raises additional questions around analytics.